cloud-gov/cg-site/_docs/services/cdn-route.md

 If you plan to use a domain with DNSSEC, you need to [verify your DNSSEC configuration](https://www.icann.org/resources/pages/tools-2012-02-25-en) before starting the steps above, because invalid DNSSEC configuration will cause creation to get stuck.

 However, custom domains using the CDN broker will not fully validate DNSSEC (between your CNAME record and cloudfront.net).
 This is because the AWS CloudFront service does not currently support DNSSEC.
-For a complete implementation of DNSSEC, we recommend instead running a proxy server within your boundary that forwards to your application in cloud.gov, or using an alternative CDN that supports DNSSEC.
-For implementation advice to help you meet your compliance needs, contact [cloud.gov support]({{ site.baseurl }}/docs/help/).
+For a complete implementation of DNSSEC, we recommend instead running a proxy server within your boundary that forwards to your application in Cloud.gov, or using an alternative CDN that supports DNSSEC.
+For implementation advice to help you meet your compliance needs, contact [Cloud.gov support]({{ site.baseurl }}/docs/help/).

 Alternatively, you may be able to make the case for an alternative implementation without DNSSEC.
-As described in the [HTTPS-Only Standard](https://https.cio.gov/faq/#how-does-https-protect-against-dns-spoofing), a properly implemented solution using HTTPS-only and HSTS can meet the same requirements around preventing DNS spoofing that DNSSEC is intended to implement. cloud.gov enforces HTTPS for all applications and enables HSTS by default; we recommend configuring HSTS preload as well.
+As described in the [HTTPS-Only Standard](https://https.cio.gov/faq/#how-does-https-protect-against-dns-spoofing), a properly implemented solution using HTTPS-only and HSTS can meet the same requirements around preventing DNS spoofing that DNSSEC is intended to implement.
+Cloud.gov enforces HTTPS for all applications and enables HSTS by default; we recommend configuring HSTS preload as well.

 See our [compliance guide for federal standards and recommendations for domain names]({{ site.baseurl }}/docs/compliance/domain-standards/) for more details.

 ## Certificate validity and renewal

 Let's Encrypt TLS certificates are valid for 90 days.
 The broker will automatically renew your certificate every 60 days.
 This process is usually immediate but can take several days to complete.
-If your certificate is expiring within the next 21 days and has not been renewed automatically, contact [cloud.gov support]({{ site.baseurl }}/docs/help/).
+If your certificate is expiring within the next 21 days and has not been renewed automatically, contact [Cloud.gov support]({{ site.baseurl }}/docs/help/).

 ## The broker in GitHub